ewulczyn/ewulczyn.github.io/_posts/2015-02-12-AB_testing_with_sampled_data.md

 ![_config.yml]({{ site.baseurl }}/images/AB_testing_with_sampled_data_files/AB_testing_with_sampled_data_32_0.png)

-Wondeful!
+Wonderful!
 We get 90% confidence intervals that cover the true lift 90% of the time, even as we ramp up the sampling rate.
 I am embarrassed to say that I cannot provide a proof for why this method works.
 If you have one, I invite you to link to it in the comments.